mitchellvanw/hashids/README.md

 #Hashids for Laravel 3

-This bundle uses the classes made by: http://www.hashids.org/
+This bundle uses the classes made by [hashids.org](http://www.hashids.org/ "http://www.hashids.org/")

 <b>Generate hashes from numbers, like YouTube or Bitly.
 Use hashids when you do not want to expose your database ids to the user.</b>